wahid18-maqs/gprmax_chatbot/README.md

     - For instance, a LLM trained in 2022 cannot know about events that occured in 2024 such as how many medals the US won in the 2024 olympics

 2. When the LLM is being asked about niche or specialised topics
-    - Highly specialisted subjects would not be well represented in the data, such as very specific historical events or specific open source software
+    - Highly specialised subjects would not be well represented in the data, such as very specific historical events or specific open source software

 One approach to mitigate hallucination is RAG (or retrieval augmented generation).

 ### RAG

-In retrieval augmented generation, retrieval-based methods are combined with generative LLM models to provide more accurate responses on queries to which the LLM may have otherwise hallucinated.
+In retrieval augmented generation, retrieval-based methods are combined with generative LLM models to provide more accurate responses to queries on which the LLM may have otherwise hallucinated.

 1. We start by hand-picking a collection of verified and accurate source documents from which we want the LLM response to be sourced.